 Find a hobby that you love doing, you will make new friends from other schools who share your interests.
-And when you move onto high / secondary school, you will have the advantage of knowing students coming from other schools.
+And when you move onto high school or secondary school, you will have the advantage of knowing students coming from other schools.

 #18.
 It’s Okay To Have Time Out

-Hang out in your room, listen to music, read some comics or books.
-It’s also okay to still play with toys at your age, so if want to make some Lego, or play with your dolls, just go ahead and do that!
+Hang out in your room, listen to music, make a craft project, read some comics or books.
+It’s also okay to still play with toys at your age, so if want to make some LEGO, colour a picture, do a puzzle or play with your dolls, just go ahead and do that…and enjoy it!

 Sometimes injecting humour into a situation can help get the message across much better than shouting and cajoling.

-- Involve your tween in family purchases for things like computers, holidays etc.
+- Involving your tween in family purchases for things like computers, holidays etc.

-- Get them to help with shopping so they understand the value of money.
+- Getting them to help with shopping so they understand the value of money.

-- Teach them how to save money too, don’t always add the extra to let them have something ‘right now’.
+- Teaching them how to save money too, don’t always add the extra to let them have something ‘right now’.

 These lessons will stand to them as they grow.